p0186797/3u-midterm/README.md

 Optional Midterm
 ---

-**For the following programs, leave the prompt in the input function empty.**
+**For the following programs, leave the prompt in the input function empty and make sure to also strip the input.**

 ---
 Create a python file called **fish.py** and upload it to this repo.
 At the beginning of the python file, write a description of the program(s) in a comment.